-The MBR partition style does not support disks larger than 2 TiB in size.
-If you want to extend an MBR disk to more than 2 TiB, you must convert the disk into a GPT disk first.
+The Master Boot Record (MBR) partition style does not support disks that are larger than 2 TiB in size.
+Before you extend an MBR disk to more than 2 TiB, convert the disk into a GUID Partition Table (GPT) disk.
+This topic describes how to convert the MBR partitions of a data disk on a Linux or Windows Elastic Compute Service (ECS) instance into GPT partitions.

 Convert a data disk on a Linux instance from MBR to GPT

-1. Optional: Create a snapshot for the data disk that you want to convert from MBR to GPT to back up disk data.
+1. (Optional) Create a snapshot for the data disk that you want to convert from MBR to GPT to back up disk data.

 Note